Master of Science in Accounting

 Rawls Career Management Center

 Whether you are looking to switch careers or advance on your current path, the Rawls Career Management Center (CMC) is dedicated to supporting your success.
-The staff in the CMC can help you explore professions and industries, learn strategic career advancement techniques, and connect you with top employers.
+The staff in the CMC can help you explore professions and industries, learn strategic career advancement techniques, and connect you with top MBA employers.

 The Techsan Connection is a free, online platform for Texas Tech alumni.
 Through the platform, alumni can apply to jobs, reconnect with fellow classmates, network with industry professionals and volunteer to mentor current students.